ajfisher/datatium/slides.md

 I've seen data from adobe that looked at every analytics client they have and their numbers are the same (and what spurred me to look at ours).
-Mobile traffic is going up yet ability to turn them into actual outcomes is terrible.
+Mobile traffic is going up yet ability to turn them into actual outcomes is poor.

 ---